Chromoendoscopy as an Adjunct to Colonoscopy - CAM 20184

 Meta-analyses

-The meta-analyses by Resende et al. (2020) and Gondal et al. (2020), discussed above in the section on dye-based chromoendoscopy, compared the effectiveness of multiple endoscopic methods (including virtual chromoendoscopy) of surveillance for dysplasia in patients with IBD.19,20 In brief, Resende et al. (2020) found no difference between dye-based chromoendoscopy and virtual chromoendoscopy for all outcomes (related to dysplasia detection) except procedure time.19 In Gondal et al. (2020), direct meta-analysis showed superiority of NBI (virtual chromoendoscopy) over high-definition white light colonoscopy for dysplasia per biopsy, and network meta-analysis ranked NBI as the best screening modality for detecting dysplasia per biopsy compared to other methods.20, For both dysplasia detection rates and numbers per patient, network meta-analysis ranked NBI as the second best screening modality.
+The meta-analyses by Resende et al. (2020) and Gondal et al. (2020), discussed above in the section on dye-based chromoendoscopy, compared the effectiveness of multiple endoscopic methods (including virtual chromoendoscopy) of surveillance for dysplasia in patients with IBD.19,20 In brief, Resende et al. (2020) found no difference between dye-based chromoendoscopy and virtual chromoendoscopy for all outcomes (related to dysplasia detection) except procedure time.19 In Gondal et al. (2020), a direct meta-analysis showed superiority of NBI (virtual chromoendoscopy) over high-definition white light colonoscopy for dysplasia per biopsy, and network meta-analysis ranked NBI as the best screening modality for detecting dysplasia per biopsy compared to other methods.20 For both dysplasia detection rates and numbers per patient, network meta-analysis ranked NBI as the second best screening modality.

 Randomized Controlled Trials

 Neumann et al. (2013) randomized 83 patients with mild or inactive IBD to high-definition white-light endoscopy or virtual chromoendoscopy.53 Seventy-eight (94%) patients completed the trial; 5 were excluded due to insufficient bowel preparation.
 During endoscopy, biopsies were taken from the most distal part of mucosal inflammation; random biopsies were taken to determine the extent and severity of inflammation.
 Histopathologic analysis was done by a pathologist blinded to endoscopic findings.
 Endoscopic examination findings on the extent of disease concurred with histopathologic findings in 19 (48.7%) of 39 patients in the white-light group and in 36 (92.3%) of 39 patients in the virtual chromoendoscopy group.
 The difference between groups was statistically significant, favoring virtual chromoendoscopy (p = .001).
 In terms of disease activity, the agreement between the endoscopic prediction of disease activity and histopathologic findings was 21 (53.9%) of 39 white-light patients and 35 (89.7%) of 39 virtual chromoendoscopy patients (p = .066).
-Although the agreement was higher in the virtual chromoendoscopy group, the between-group difference was not statistically significant at p less than 0.05.
+Although the agreement was higher in the virtual chromoendoscopy group, the between-group difference was not statistically significant (p<.05).

 Kandiah et al. (2021), in the United Kingdom, published a multicenter RCT comparing the performance of high-definition white light versus high-definition virtual chromoendoscopy in patients with longstanding (at least 8 years) ulcerative or Crohn colitis.54 Patients were randomized, prior to starting surveillance colonoscopy, to either white light (n = 92) or virtual chromoendoscopy (n = 92) for a total of 184 patients included in the final analysis.
 The primary outcome was the difference in neoplasia detection rate between the 2 arms.
 Twenty-five neoplastic lesions were found in 14 patients in the virtual chromoendoscopy arm; 27 lesions were found in 22 patients in the white light arm.
 Compared to the virtual chromoendoscopy arm, neoplasia detection rate was higher in the white light arm (23.4% vs. 14.9%), but this was not statistically significant (p = .14).
 The mean number of biopsies taken per patient was 35.9 in each arm of the study, and the difference in the mean number of neoplasia per patient was not statistically significant between the 2 arms (p = .75).